Lei Wu Sells 44,000 Shares of GigaCloud Technology Inc. (NASDAQ:GCT) Stock

 - On Thursday, April 4th, Lei Wu sold 20,000 shares of GigaCloud Technology stock.
 The shares were sold at an average price of $36.39, for a total transaction of $727,800.00.

-Separately, Roth Mkm raised their price target on shares of GigaCloud Technology from $28.00 to $35.00 and gave the company a “buy” rating in a research report on Tuesday, April 2nd.
+Separately, Roth Mkm increased their price target on shares of GigaCloud Technology from $28.00 to $35.00 and gave the company a “buy” rating in a research note on Tuesday, April 2nd.

-Hedge funds have recently modified their holdings of the company.
-PAX Financial Group LLC bought a new position in shares of GigaCloud Technology during the 3rd quarter worth approximately $141,000.
-Acadian Asset Management LLC bought a new stake in shares of GigaCloud Technology in the 3rd quarter worth approximately $9,634,000.
-Ritholtz Wealth Management bought a new stake in shares of GigaCloud Technology in the 4th quarter worth approximately $295,000.
-WINTON GROUP Ltd bought a new stake in shares of GigaCloud Technology in the 3rd quarter worth approximately $258,000.
-Finally, New York State Common Retirement Fund bought a new stake in shares of GigaCloud Technology in the 3rd quarter worth approximately $1,895,000.
-Institutional investors own 34.94% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Janney Montgomery Scott LLC acquired a new stake in GigaCloud Technology in the first quarter valued at $599,000.
+Nations Financial Group Inc. IA ADV acquired a new position in shares of GigaCloud Technology during the 1st quarter worth $1,201,000.
+SeaCrest Wealth Management LLC acquired a new position in shares of GigaCloud Technology during the 1st quarter worth $391,000.
+Harbour Capital Advisors LLC acquired a new position in shares of GigaCloud Technology during the 1st quarter worth $769,000.
+Finally, Nomura Holdings Inc. acquired a new position in shares of GigaCloud Technology during the 4th quarter worth $991,000.
+34.94% of the stock is owned by institutional investors and hedge funds.

 GigaCloud Technology Company Profile